zmorehouse/COMP3310-MQTT/readme.md

 5. Wait for analyser to run all 180 tests, and close itself.
 The publishing instances will run indefinently until the terminal is closed, incase additional monitoring is required.

 #### Running with the Batch File (Windows Users)
+If you are happy to run the `run.bat` file (and are on a Windows machine), follow these steps :
-1. Ensure you have administrative privileges (to allow the program to write to relevant logs)/
+1. Ensure you have administrative privileges (to allow the program to write to relevant logs)
-2. Run the `run.bat` script to start the testing suite.
+2. Open the `run.bat` file to start the testing suite.
 3. The `run.bat` script will launch all 5 publisher scripts, wait 2 seconds, then launche the analyser script

 ### Modifying Test Parameters